Successfully collecting and managing requirements has been recognized as a key success factor in many projects.

 - Instructor: Jim O'Donnell

-- Additional Notes: This course is also part of our Project Management Certificate program.
+- Additional Notes: This instructor-led online class requires your participation during the specific dates and times listed above.
+This course is also part of our Project Management Certificate program.